Winter Packing List for Europe | Travel Must-Haves for Women

 Lastly, many of these hikers have great insulation (faux fur, shearling, etc.).

-Favorite hiker boots to include in your winter packing list:
+Favorite winter boots to include in your winter packing list:

-Timberland Waterproof Boot (brown option with faux-fur trim) - these are comfortable and durable.
+Timberland Waterproof Boot - these are comfortable and durable.
 They're great for both fall and winter trips.
 I've had mine for several years and they've held up really well.
+Wear warm socks with these.

 Winter packing list accessories